Directing and writing credits:

 If my husband decided he didn't love me anymore and stayed in a relationship with me just because I got pregnant, I would be fucking furious!
 That shit is not something that you can keep a secret for very long ... in one way or another, the truth will come out and the relationship will disintegrate.
 Most people are not great at stifling their emotions and making major life decisions based solely on societal expectations.

 If Christopher was really a good dude, he would have told Sherry about Lorelai and explained that he still wants to help her (and if she chooses to go through with the pregnancy, remain a presence in the child's life).
-In the "GG" universe, situations are constantly painted in black and white with zero grey area.
+In the "GG" universe, situations are constantly painted in black and white with zero gray area.
 Characters either have to be all in or all out when it comes to relationships and it's much more Andy Hardy than the Palladinos would ever admit.
 If you really dissect the show, it's definitely something Paul Ryan would give the nod of approval.

 The only person who does something untoward in this episode is Rory.
 After seventeen episodes of build-up, Rory finally acts on her feelings for Jess and kisses him at Sookie's wedding.
 As Lorelai later points out, this is pretty messed up considering she attended the event with Dean.